Android Automotive OS gives the new version of the Android operating system its full name, but we call it Android Car.

 The Future

-The future is more Android in vehicles, Android Car, Android Automotive OS (AAOS), or whatever the name.
-We may see changes in the name of numbers, fruit, or cakes.
-But we know that Android will feature prominently in more cars as time passes.
+The future is more Android in vehicles, whether called Android Car, Android Automotive OS (AAOS), or something else.
+Numbers, fruits, and cakes may change names, but we know that Android will feature prominently in more cars as time passes.

 The Android Car, Android Auto, and Android Headunits waters will get even muddier, but with the restrictions placed on app developers of Android Car apps, there will still be a space for an Android headunit for at least a little while.